 You may want to study weekdays separately.
 You can choose to study Mondays - Thursdays as one class.
 If you are precise, you may want to exclude national holidays occurring on a weekday.
 This can be done in Day type.
-The national holidays are specified in the resource file calendar.rf during installation of IAirviro.
-Use mancalendar.rf at the server for a closer explanation of day types.
+The national holidays are specified in the resource file calendar.rf during installation of Airviro.
+Use man calendar.rf at the server for a closer explanation of day types.

 You can apply some constraint related to the observed data, e.g to study only cases with low wind speed, low temperature or some other condition.
 The constraint should be written into the text box "Condition formula".
-The variables are named x1 to x15 according to how the time series were entered in the "Selected" list box, see figure 12.2.3.1.
+The variables are named x1 to x15 according to how the time series were entered in the "Selected" list box, see Figure 3.2.5.1.
 You can compare your variables with constants or expressions in a Boolean formula.
 Statements can be combined with logical operators OR(|), AND(&) or NOT(!).
 A quick reference of available functions can be found in the Variables frame, following the Help link.
-See further chapter 12.3 Math expression compiler.
+See further chapter 3.3 Math expression compiler.

 Please make sure that you set criteria in the correct unit.
-If you are unsure of which unit that is used, compare with the parameter database, which is available from Indico Admin.
+If you have doubts about what unit is used, compare with the parameter database, which is available from Indico Admin.
 Alternatively, you can modify the expression by using arithmetic functions in your condition formula.
-See figure 12.2.5.1 below for an example of how to write a condition formula.
+See Figure 3.2.5.1 below for an example of how to write a condition formula.
 If the Boolean expression is false, all variables in that case will be left without a value.